 According to Orthodoxy, this is absolutely not true.
 While humans are created in God’s image and likeness, His essence is still distinct from the essences of those whom He creates (and they are distinct from one another).
 There are Christians who claim that the Eastern idea of universal energy is no different from the Orthodox concept of theosis, but this, too, is incorrect.
 Saint Athanasius writes: “God became man so that man could become gods,”24 but the “g” is lowercase.
 While man is called to become like God, man cannot actually become God.
 In the process of theosis, man’s essence is not merged with or absorbed into God’s.
 On the contrary, man is only deified through his prayerful and eucharistic relationship with the True God.25

 Consequently, to trust in any “therapy” whose aim is to harness and channel God’s so called energy is unmistakably a blasphemous delusion; yet, this is precisely how reiki is understood to work.
 During a reiki session, the “master” attempts to summon the universal life energy.
 He believes that if he can summon it, he can tap its power and apply it toward the abatement of pain and the healing of illnesses.
-The way he becomes a master is by participating in an initiation ritual, during which another master supposedly transfers power to him through the laying of hands.
-Once he has this power himself, he can supposedly use it to transfer healing energy to the suffering, also through the laying of hands.
+The way he becomes a master is by participating in an initiation ritual, during which another master supposedly transfers power to him through the laying on of hands.
+Once he has this power himself, he can supposedly use it to transfer healing energy to the suffering, also through the laying on of hands.

 If this comprised the extent of a reiki session, perhaps a Christian could dismiss the entire practice of reiki as hokum.
 However, a Roman Catholic source confirms that the practice of reiki also involves substantial contact with the spirit world.26 Reiki masters, too, admit that interaction with invisible spirits is essential to the “successful” practice of reiki.27,28 It should go without saying that Christians are forbidden from attempting to engage with demons.

 Despite incontrovertible evidence to the contrary, however, there are Christians who believe and profess that reiki is somehow Christian and holy.
 They tend to argue, naturally, that the universal life energy being summoned is God’s grace.
-They also tend to equate the reiki masters’ laying of hands, both in their initiation rituals and during sessions, to that of Christian bishops and priests.
+They also tend to equate the reiki masters’ laying on of hands, both in their initiation rituals and during sessions, to that of Christian bishops and priests.
 They conclude, incorrectly, that reiki has a welcome place within the Church, even though its insidious incompatibility with Christianity ought to be obvious.

 Perhaps this is why finding scholarly literature on the subject is next to impossible.
 Perhaps most Christians recognize reiki to be so inherently evil that it never occurs to them to document it.
 Unfortunately, aside from a handful of blog posts, a Protestant online ministry or two, or a Roman Catholic magazine article here or there, the only Christians publishing anything about reiki are the ones who promote it, practice it, or pay to have it practiced on them.
 For the sake of all misguided souls who think that miraculous Christian healing and magical energy-healing are one and the same, may the following paragraph serve to spell out the differences:

-By all means, God’s omnipotent grace is not energy, not something that can be harnessed or channeled.
+By all means, God’s omnipotent grace is not something that can be harnessed or channeled.
 If it is to be requested, it can only be requested prayerfully and in the name of the All-Holy Trinity.
 The process of receiving His grace does not cost money, nor can it be mediated by unbelieving people who have participated in satanic initiation rituals.
 If any assistance seems to result from a session of reiki or the like, it is not the work of the Holy Spirit, of angels, or of saintly intervention; Christians must understand that it is the work of demons.